-Fairfax Water is currently monitoring the Potomac River and Loudoun Water is currently monitoring Goose Creek Reservoir for compliance with Round 2 of the EPA Long Term 2 Enhanced Surface Water Treatment Rule (LT2ESWTR Round 2).
+Fairfax Water monitored the Potomac River and Loudoun Water monitored Goose Creek Reservoir for compliance with Round 2 of the EPA Long Term 2 Enhanced Surface Water Treatment Rule (LT2ESWTR Round 2).
 The EPA created this rule to provide for increased protection against microbial pathogens, such as Cryptosporidium, in public water systems that use surface water sources.
-The LT2ESWTR Round 2 monitoring program began in April 2015 and involves the collection of one sample from water treatment plant sources each month for a period of two years.
-Monitoring for compliance with the LT2ESWTR Round 2 will continue through March 2017.
-In 2015 LT2ESWTR Round 2 monitoring neither Fairfax Water nor Loudoun Water detected Cryptosporidium at the Potomac River or Goose Creek Reservoir.
+The LT2ESWTR Round 2 monitoring program began in April 2015 and involved the collection of one sample from water treatment plant sources each month for a period of two years.
+Monitoring for compliance with the LT2ESWTR Round 2 continued through March 2017.
+Under the LT2ESWTR Round 2, the average Cryptosporidium concentration determines whether additional treatment measures are needed.
+A Cryptosporidium concentration of 0.075 oocysts/Liter triggers additional water treatment measures.
+Loudoun Water's and Fairfax Water's raw water Cryptosporidium concentrations consistently remain below this threshold.
+Upon completion of the LT2ESWTR monitoring in 2017 it was determined that no additional treatment is required for either system.

-The results for the source waters in 2015 are as follows:
+The most current annual results for the source waters are as follows:

-Source (Before Treatment) Average Cryptosporidium Concentration (oocysts/Liter)
+Source (Before Treatment) Annual Average Cryptosporidium Concentration (oocysts/Liter)

-Potomac River 0
+1 Potomac River 0.000

-Goose Creek Reservoir 0
+Goose Creek Reservoir 0.015